 - 3 Awesome Remarketing Ad Strategies – The possible reasons why a customer doesn’t convert on your site are countless.
 This article provides three useful remarketing tactics to get in front of those non-converts again and try to re-spark your relationship.

-- What the New ICANN Domain Names Mean for Google Rankings – the organization in charge of internet domain names has approved plans that may create thousand of new top level domain names.
+- What the New ICANN Domain Names Mean for Google Rankings – the organization in charge of internet domain names has approved plans that may create thousands of new top-level domain names.
 If Apple, Google or Facebook wanted to have .apple, .google and .facebook names, that now becomes possible.
 Short answer: this will help for branding, not SEO.

 - Google to Have Nearly 80% of US Search Revenues in 2012 – According to eMarketer, Google is increasing its dominance of search advertising, while Facebook steals the top slot from Yahoo in display.